TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 ### Deletes

+A hard delete is when a record no longer exists in the source table.
+When this happens,

+If `invalidate_hard_deletes` is set to `true` (default):

-Deletes are supported and when an item is detected as deleted then the `valid_to` column will be set to the time when SQLMesh started running (called `execution_time`).
+* `valid_to` column will be set to the time when the SQLMesh run started that detected the missing record (called `execution_time`).
+* If the record is added back, then the `valid_to` column will remain unchanged.

+If `invalidate_hard_deletes` is set to `false`:

+* `valid_to` column will continue to be set to `NULL` (therefore still considered "valid")
+* If the record is added back, then the `valid_to` column will be set to the `valid_from` of the new record.

-If a deleted column is added back in the source then it will be inserted back into the table with `valid_from` set to:
+When a record is added back, the new record will be inserted into the table with `valid_from` set to:

 * SCD_TYPE_2_BY_TIME: the largest of either the `updated_at` timestamp of the new record or the `valid_from` timestamp of the deleted record in the SCD Type 2 table
 * SCD_TYPE_2_BY_COLUMN: the `execution_time` when the record was detected again

+One way to think about `invalidate_hard_deletes` is that, if enabled, deletes are most accurately tracked in the SCD Type 2 table since it records when the delete occurred.
+As a result though, you can have gaps between records if the there is a gap of time between when it was deleted and added back.
+If you would prefer to not have gaps, and a result consider missing records in source as still "valid", then you can set `invalidate_hard_deletes` to `false`.

 ### Example of SCD Type 2 By Time in Action